nicnocquee/simple-i18n-next/readme.md

 ### In Client Components

-There are two ways to use the translations in your client components:
+There are two ways to use the translations in your client components.

 1. Pass the required translations [from the server component to the client component as props](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#passing-props-from-server-to-client-components-serialization).
+This is the recommended way.

 ```tsx
 // app/[lang]/comingsoon/coming-soon.tsx